styalai/mamba-torch/README.md

+This repo is forked from https://github.com/myscience/mamba I just fork it to can install it.
+(I'm not sure of this sentence)
 # Mamba Model in Easy Pytorch 🐍

 This repo contains the _unofficial_ PyTorch implementation of the `Mamba` model as introduced in [Gu & Dao (2023)](https://arxiv.org/abs/2312.00752).
 One can find the official (CUDA) implementation [here](https://github.com/state-spaces/mamba) or the nice [alxndrTL](https://github.com/alxndrTL/mamba.py) alternative Python implementation.
 This repo is developed mainly for didactic purposes to spell out the details of a `State Space Models`.